noemontiels/ONLINE_DS_THEBRIDGE_NOELIAMONTIEL/FINAL_PROJECT_ML/src/README.md

 4. Implementation of the model

-  - Developed a pipeline for automated property classification.
+  - Developed a model for automated property classification.
   - ROI prediction for new properties based on historical patterns.

 ## Key findings <a name="id3"></a>